 Mutational Pattern Recognition in Chronic Myeloid Neoplasms (CMNs)

-This content was created in 2018, but has been reviewed and approved by the Training & Education Committee as useful, accurate, and relevant.
-Please note that in the time since this material was posted, there may have been additional developments, advancements, and/or more current publications in this field.
+Please note that in the time since this material was published, there may have been additional developments, advancements, and/or more current publications in this field.
+Please contact AMPClinicalPractice@amp.org with questions or concerns.

 Description: